mlnc21/DeskFrame/.github/ISSUE_TEMPLATE/bug_report.md

  - OS Build [e.g. 22000.1]

 **Additional context**
-Add any other context about the problem here.
+Details about your setup here such as number of monitors, scaling settings, whether you're using any other software that changes the look of windows, or how it functions.